Rohitpanti/About/README.md

 # 💫 About Me:
-<br>🌱 I’m  learning NodeJs, React, JS & Tailwind CSS <br>👨‍💻 All of my projects are available at github.com/Rohitpanti<br>
+<br>🌱 I’m  learning NodeJs, React, JS & Tailwind CSS <br>👨‍💻 All of my projects are available at github.com/Rohitpanti<br>🧑‍💻 I am Always Curious & will not stop until its done.

 # 💻 Technical Stack: